hildjj/firefox-nightly/README.md

 Run the [Nightly](https://www.mozilla.org/en-US/firefox/channel/desktop/) build of Firefox for Linux in Docker

-The script is optimized to work on an OSX host, but may work on other host operationg systems adequately.
+The script is optimized to work on an OSX host, but may work on other host operating systems adequately.

 ## Pre-requisites